Can you hear music from heaven?

-Big John had had the sometimes girlfriend, but they quickly found out they did not rate where it counted for them.
+Big John had had the sometimes girlfriend, but the girls quickly found out they did not rate where it counted for them.

 Time had been mostly kind to him, though he still drank a bottle of Jack a day, sometimes more.
-He was grateful his fingers still worked, so that E string and B Chord were not a problem for him, though the C# chord was frequently troublesome.
+He was grateful his fingers still worked, so that E string and B Chord were not a problem for him, though the C# and E flat chord was frequently troublesome.

 He used to sing a bit, in a gravely low voice.

 But lately, it seemed to trigger a racking cough, so he mostly played.